 You should not cover your furniture in plastic if you have a toddler.
 It’s possible for him or her to become tangled in the plastic sheet and suffocate.

 Not only do I advise staying away from health-hazardous fumigants, the CDC also advises “Do not use fumigant sprays or fogs; they are not necessary to control head lice and can be toxic if inhaled or absorbed through the skin.”
 (18) You also should never use flammable products, like gasoline or kerosene, to kill lice or to remove lice eggs.

 Final Thoughts on How to Get Rid of Lice

 Any parent is likely to come in contact with lice at some point since young school-age children are the most likely candidates for lice.
 If your child has a friend with lice or is the lice carrier, don’t panic.
 All respectable sources will tell you that head lice does not mean that your child is dirty, your home is dirty or you don’t wash your child’s hair enough.
 It’s important to remember, whether it’s your child or yourself, that lice isn’t something to be embarrassed about.
 It can happen to anyone.
 Lice is simply a very common parasitic problem and there are so many natural ways to deal with lice.

 Emotionally, it’s also important for a child to know that he or she didn’t do anything wrong and that the problem might not be gone overnight, but it will be gone soon!
+There are several options for how to get rid of lice.
 It is definitely key to be patient with lice treatments.
 Whether natural or conventional, they often need to be carried out for weeks and repeated at certain time intervals.